KirstyPringle/UKCA_postproc/README.md

 # UKCA_postproc

-Library for post processing and plotting of .pp files outputed by the UM
+Library for post processing and plotting of .pp files outputed by the UM.

 ### Introduction.